Film society: India

 According to film scholar Amrit Gangar it is necessary for a member to be at least 18 years old as film societies are allowed to show uncensored films being exempt from censorship laws. yadharthaa is a Film society functioning from 04-12-1978 in Madurai Tamil Nadu.
 Tamil Nadu Children Film Society organising Madurai International Children Film Festival from 2004.

 Ireland

 The Irish Film Theatre operated as a film club in Dublin from 1977 to 1984.
 It offered audiences art and international films not usually shown by commercial cinemas, and the venue was unusual in showing uncensored films.
 Irish censorship law only required films that were shown to the general public to be submitted for censorship, and films screened by clubs were exempt from censor review, and cutting or banning.

 New Zealand

 The first New Zealand Film Society was set up in 1945.
 In 2015 the New Zealand Federation of Film Societies represented fourteen regions.

+The Wellington Film Society is the largest film society in New Zealand.
+It screens weekly at the Embassy theatre and in 2024 had an average weekly attendance of 537.